No disrespect to Susan Jeffer’s classic book; Feel the Fear and Do It Anyway. It’s good, but this strategy is even better. Much better.

 “Who do you think you are!” and

 When I thought of putting my stories out into the world, my ‘go-to place’ was “What will they say?
 What will they do?”
 And, as ‘they’ are the bullies and the haters, the answer was always “nothing good”.

 In fact, as charming as I am, I conservatively estimate at eight the number of people who hate my guts (not to be confused with the hordes who merely dislike me).
 And most of those eight have a bottomless capacity for vindictiveness.
 Which is a little anxiety-provoking.

 I do appreciate a good useful epiphany.
 And, girl, did I get one.

 Of course, the haters and the bullies were not just out in the public arena.
-They were in my workplace, my family, my home, and worst of all – they’d infiltrated my head.
+They were in my workplace, my family, my home, and worst of all – of course – they’d infiltrated my head.

-My epiphany was realizing my bullies had made a fatal mistake.
-Most of the time they bullied me, I was just minding my own business.
+My epiphany was realizing my bullies had made a critical mistake.
+Most of the time they’d bullied me, I was just minding my own business.

 That was it.
 Simple.
-Yes, putting myself and my work out there will attract extra wannabe bullies, BUT I KNOW FROM BITTER EXPERIENCE THAT PLAYING SMALL WILL NOT PROTECT ME FROM THE BULLIES.
+Yes, putting myself and my work out there will attract extra wannabe bullies, but I know from bitter experience that playing small will not protect me from bullies.

 To paraphrase Taylor Swift, I know the bullies gonna bully.
 Regardless of whether I play small or play big.